 General Middleton’s plan of action was simple.
 Three columns of troops would move north from three different points along the railway to relieve the threatened areas.
-General Middleton detrained at Troy and moved toward Batoche and Prince Albert.
+General Middleton de-trained at Troy and moved toward Batoche and Prince Albert.
 Colonel Otter left from Swift Current for Battleford.
-And General Strange headed north from Calgary to Edmonton and then down the Saskatchewan River for Big Bear’s encampment near Fort Pitt.
+General Strange headed north from Calgary to Edmonton and then down the Saskatchewan River for Big Bear’s encampment near Fort Pitt.
 The troops began preparations to move almost immediately, though there were a few problems.
 Equipment was in short supply and there was no real support structure for a fighting force.
 In addition, the route out west had to be an all Canadian one.
 The last battle was fought on the 26th of May.
 In August, the Regiment was ordered home.

-In recognition of their fine work during the rebellion The regiment was awarded it's first battle honour NORTH WEST CANADA 1885 in 1895.
+In recognition of their fine work during the rebellion, the Regiment was awarded its first battle honour “NORTH WEST CANADA 1885” in 1895.

 The lessons from the North West Rebellion were fairly obvious: militia training was inadequate as was the military supply, transport, and stores system.
 Things wouldn’t really begin to change for the better until 1890.
 That year Major-General Ivor Caradoc Herbert arrived in Ottawa as General Officer Commanding.
 He knew exactly what was needed.
 His first step was to make regiments out of the dispersed artillery batteries and schools of infantry and cavalry, thus forming The Royal Canadian Horse Artillery, The Canadian Regiment of Infantry, and the Canadian Dragoons.
 At last, someone had heeded the lessons learned from the Red River Rebellion and put forward changes toward the betterment of Canada’s Permanent Force.